New York Rangers: Rebuilding (2016–2020)

 On June 14, 2017, the Rangers announced a buyout of Dan Girardi's contract.
 Just over a week later, the Rangers traded Derek Stepan and Antti Raanta to the Arizona Coyotes in exchange for a first-round draft pick (seventh overall) and former first-round pick Tony DeAngelo.
-The Rangers' management was also successful in signing top free agent defenseman Kevin Shattenkirk on July 1, 2017, to a four-year deal.
-With injuries sidelining Shattenkirk, Kreider, and Zibanejad, the Rangers struggled to compete.
+Rangers' management also signed top free agent defenseman Kevin Shattenkirk to a four-year deal.
+However, injuries sidelined Shattenkirk, Kreider, and Zibanejad, and the Rangers struggled to compete.
 By February 8, 2018, the team had a 25–24–5 record, leading the front office to issue a letter to fans announcing the Rangers would be committing to a rebuild and may "lose some familiar faces" in the process.
 Rick Nash was traded the day before the 2018 NHL trade deadline to the Bruins for a 2018 first-round pick, a 2019 seventh-round pick, Matt Beleskey, Ryan Spooner and Ryan Lindgren.
-The following day, the Rangers traded captain Ryan McDonagh and J. T. Miller to the Tampa Bay Lightning for Vladislav Namestnikov, prospects Brett Howden and Libor Hajek, and multiple draft picks.
-With the team missing the playoffs for the first time since 2010, finishing under .500 for the first time since 2004, and placing last in the Metropolitan Division, head coach Vigneault was fired after the conclusion of the season.
+The following day, the Rangers traded captain Ryan McDonagh and J. T. Miller to the Tampa Bay Lightning for picks and prospects.
+With the team missing the playoffs for the first time since 2010, finishing under .500 for the first time since 2004, and placing last in the Metropolitan Division, head coach Vigneault was fired at the conclusion of the season.

 On May 23, David Quinn was hired as the team's new head coach.
-During the off-season, Hayes, Vesey, Brady Skjei and Spooner all filed for salary arbitration and all of them were re-signed.
-Despite a mediocre 2018–19 season, Gorton and his team remained committed to rebuilding the franchise.
-2017 first-round draft pick Filip Chytil made his NHL debut, and early in the season Ryan Spooner was traded to Edmonton for Ryan Strome.
-With the trade deadline approaching and their playoff chances slim, the Rangers once again traded away veteran players, with fan-favorite Mats Zuccarello being sent to the Dallas Stars in exchange for two draft picks and Kevin Hayes going to Winnipeg in exchange for a first-round pick, a conditional pick, and forward Brendan Lemieux.
+During the off-season, Hayes, Vesey, Brady Skjei and Spooner all filed for salary arbitration and all were re-signed.
+Gorton and his team remained committed to a rebuild in the 2018–19 season, and with their playoff chances slim, the Rangers once again traded away veteran players at the deadline, including Kevin Hayes and Mats Zuccarello, who was sent to the Dallas Stars in exchange for two draft picks.

-The Rangers received the second overall pick in the 2019 NHL Entry Draft, and subsequently used it to select forward Kaapo Kakko.
+The Rangers received the second overall pick in the 2019 NHL entry draft, and subsequently used it to select forward Kaapo Kakko.
 On May 17, 2019, former Ranger goaltender and broadcaster John Davidson resigned from his position as president of the Columbus Blue Jackets and returned to New York to become the organization's new president.
 Davidson and Gorton addressed the team's defensive woes by acquiring top prospect Adam Fox from Carolina for a pair of picks, as well as veteran defenseman Jacob Trouba.
-The team also signed free agent Artemi Panarin to a seven-year deal on July 1, 2019.
+The team also signed free agent Artemi Panarin to a seven-year deal on July 1.
 To help with salary cap restrictions, the Rangers then traded Jimmy Vesey and bought out the last two years of Shattenkirk's contract.